This post includes affiliate links.

 Next, I added 20 cups of water to each my pot (left) and my roasting pan (right), plus 2/3 cups of salt.
-I stirred it around until the salt seems to have been dissolved while the water is heating up.
+I stirred it around until the salt dissolves while the water is heating up.

-Once I started seeing the water getting warm, I added 1/3 cup of Fuchsia dye each to the pot and the pan.
+Once the water was warm, I added 1/3 cup of Fuchsia dye each to the pot and the pan.
 And then, it was finally time for the cotton yarn to be added.

 I then poured a little bit of the purple on one side of the skeins and drizzled it over the looped yarn.
 Then I turned the skeins around and repeated the same thing with the navy blue dye.
 I did not disturb the loop yarn during this process.

 I let the yarn boil for about 15 minutes and then removed the pot and pan from the heat.
-I, then, added hot water into the sink and added about 6 tablespoons of Rit fixative to the water.
-Next, I added the still hot yarn into the water with the fixative into the sink.
+Next, I added hot water into the sink and added about 6 tablespoons of Rit fixative to the water.
+Lastly, I added the still hot yarn into the water with the fixative into the sink.
 I stirred it around a bit and let it sit for about 30 minutes.

-After that, I started washing the yarn, one at the time, with soap until no more dye was coming out of the yarn and the water started to run clear.
+After that, I started washing the yarn, one at a time, with soap until no more dye was coming out of the yarn and the water started to run clear.

-Finally, I was able to see how the true colors looked like.
-But I still could not see yet how far the dye went into the skeins.
+Finally, I was able to see how true colors looked.
+But I still could not yet see how far the dye went into the skeins.
 I saw that the big loops had dye everywhere, although in different concentrations due to having added extra dye colors.

 So, I turned the skeins into big loops as well, so the yarn could dry properly.
-In that process, I started seeing that some part still had some white spots.
-But it not only worked that most got dyed, it also made it more beautiful.
-The cotton yarn that was in skeins had lots of dark areas, some purple areas and some white.
+In that process, I started seeing that some parts still had some white spots.
+But it not only worked that most got dyed, but it also made it more beautiful.
+The cotton yarn that was in skeins had lots of dark areas, some purple areas, and some white.

-I, also, realized that some parts still had some soap on the yarn which was not able to remove while it was still in a skein.
+I also realized that some parts still had some soap on the yarn which I was not able to remove while it was still in a skein.
 So, I rewashed it again once I finished making it into big loops.

 Results of Dyeing Cotton Yarn with Liquid Rit Dye